archansel/TimeSense/TimeSenseExample/README.md

 - `TSConfiguration.addRule(ruleName, startTime, endTime)`, add rule object as separated rule property
 - `TSConfiguration.updateRule(ruleName, startTime, endTime)`, update rule based on its rule name with new start and end time.
 Return `Boolean` whether rule updated or not
 - `TSConfiguration.removeRule(ruleName)`, remove rule name from configuration
+- `TSConfiguration.findRule(ruleName)`, find rule with name from configuration

 ### TimeSense